Sphere Packings in Euclidean Space with Forbidden Distances: Acknowledgements

 The authors thank João P. Ramos, Henry Cohn and Danlyo Radchenko for fruitful discussions on the elaboration of this paper.
-The first author acknowledges the support from FAPERJ, grant E-26/200.209/2023, and the Serrapilheira Institute, grant Serra-2211-41824.
-The second author acknowledges the support of CNPq 141446/2023-4 and FAPERJ E-26/202.492/2022 scholarships.
+The first author acknowledges support from the following funding agencies: The Office of Naval Research GRANT14201749 (award number N629092412126), The Serrapilheira Institute (Serra-2211-41824), FAPERJ (E-26/200.209/2023) and CNPq (309910/2023-4).
+The second author acknowledges the support of CNPq (141446/2023-4) and FAPERJ (E-26/202.492/2022) scholarships.